-The Candidacy Examination consists of two components: A course-component examination and a research-component examination.
-The student must demonstrate excellence in both components.
-The research-component examination consists of a written report and an oral presentation.
-The Candidacy Committee selects three or more research papers in the student's declared research area for student to conduct a critical review.
-In three weeks the student submits a written report.
+- For the course examination part, an earned grade of A- or higher on 2 courses from the MEM Selected Core Course list is required.
+These 2 courses should be from a two-course sequence (or any two of a three-course sequence, such as MEM 611 / MEM 612 / MEM 613) in (1) Mechanics, (2) Thermal and Fluid Sciences, and/or (3) Dynamic Systems and Controls Cores.
+Note that grades earned in (4) Design and Manufacturing Courses cannot be the basis for fulfilling this requirement.
+However, completion of MEM 619, MEM 687, MEM 678 and MEM 679 may be counted towards the core courses. - For the oral examination part, the research component examination consists of a written report and an oral presentation.
+The Candidacy Committee selects three or more research papers in the student's declared research area for student to conduct a critical review and identify areas for future research and development.
+In three weeks after the papers have been assigned to the student, the student submits a written report not exceeding 15 single-spaced pages, excluding references.
 One week after the written report is submitted the student makes an oral presentation.
 The presentation is followed by questions by the Committee.
-The goals of the questions: To evaluate the student's knowledge in the scientific fields related to the research area, including related background and fundamental material, and the student's ability to integrate information germane to success in research.
-Additional details are given in the Mechanical Engineering and Mechanics Graduate Program Manual.
+The goals of the questions are to evaluate the student's knowledge in the scientific fields related to the research area, including related background and fundamental material, and to assess the student's ability to integrate information germane to success in research.